k4kpk/k4kpk.github.io/sota-guides/Walnut Mountain (W4T_SU-033).md

     * Summit: 35.83670,-82.93410

 #### Trail Guide from Rattlesnake Gap####
-* **Duration**: 1.4 miles (565' climb), 0:45 up, 0:35 down (via gated road - not the shortcut trail)
+* **Duration**: 1.4 miles (565' climb), 0:45 up, 0:30 down (via gated road - not the shortcut trail)
 * **Navigation**:
     * USFS-96 comes into a T at Rattlesnake Gap.
 96 turns R on the top-right of the T.  There's a seasonally gated road making the top-left of the T.
     * There's another dirt road that ends inside the right-turn of 96.
 Standing in the gap, face SE and walk toward 35.847824, -82.94429.
 It arrives at a gate pretty quickly.
 This is the trail.
 (FS Trail 135.)
     * Follow this road to the Walnut Mtn shelter, in Walnut Gap.
     * This might be 1/10 mile longer than from Lemon Gap, but it climbs 200' less.
 I think it is easier.
+Lemon Gap is prettier.
     * Coming back from the shelter, there is a sign near the shelter that points to a well-defined trail marked "Rattlesnake Gap 0.9 miles".
     * Pat Harris has a GPX trace at [http://smkymtns.com/sota-resources/sota-gpx-tracks/viewtrack/118-/118-.html](http://smkymtns.com/sota-resources/sota-gpx-tracks/viewtrack/118-/118-.html)
     * Going up, you'll encounter a "Walnut Trail" sign, part way up.
 This is a shortcut.
-Pat says it comes out in the clearing near the top, but I didn't see it.
-I thought I'd hike up on the road and down on the shortcut, but I couldn't find the top.
-If you want to compare it, hike *up* the shortcut and *down* the road.
-Pat says it is much shorter but steeper.
-Pa says it enters the clearing downhill from where the road enters the clearing.
+You won't be able to find the other end on the way back down (35.8388,-82.93836) unless you hike the shortcut up.
+The shortcut is overgrown and becomes a bushwhack.
+I do not recommend it.
 * **GPS tracks/waypoints**:
-    * Rattlesnake Gap Trailhead: 35.84758,-82.94426
+    * Rattlesnake Gap: 35.84758,-82.94426

 #### Summit Guide

 * Hang antenna from tree: yes
 * Space to guy mast: yes
-* Cell coverage: ATT=no; Vzn: 2013 no, 2014 yes, 2015 no; APRS=yes
+* Cell coverage: ATT: 2017 no; Vzn: 2013 no, 2014 yes, 2015 no; APRS=yes but no ACK